Manifesto · Monochronicle

 The Best Public Art Makes the World More Beautiful

 “Most committees focus entirely on design and think that the application is secondary.
 Meaning, they are not focused on the products or methods used to paint the wall.
-I think it is a case of "you don't know what you don't know".
-People (both artists and committees) don't realize that if the wrong products or methods are used, the paint could fail off of the wall, fade early, or even damage the wall surface (thinking of brick spalling)."
+People don’t realize that if the wrong products or methods are used, the paint could fail off of the wall, fade early, or even damage the wall surface.”

 05 — Price